Whether you’re planning a rustic or classy brunch, it’s surely going to include eggs, and nothing presents at brunch like an egg bake.

-A couple classic combinations are spinach and feta cheese, or ham and cheddar cheese, but they are a great way to use up leftover meats and vegetables from the week.
+A couple classic combinations are spinach and feta cheese, and ham and cheddar cheese, but eggs are a great way to use up leftover meats and vegetables from the week too.
 Frittatas are also gluten-free.

 Try this Organic Mama Veggie Frittata—a cast iron pan would give it an amazing brown crust, but frittatas are just as delicious in a regular baking dish.

-From the basic bread-cheese-egg version, you can sass it up with meat (bacon, ham, sausage, smoked salmon) and/or veggies (caramelized onions, scallions, tomatoes, spinach, sautéed leeks, hashbrowns) and/or combinations of cheeses like cheddar and Parmesan, or blue and feta.
+From the basic bread-cheese-egg version, you can sass it up with meat (bacon, ham, breakfast sausage, ground turkey, smoked salmon) and/or veggies (caramelized onions, scallions, tomatoes, spinach, sautéed leeks, hashbrowns) and/or combinations of cheeses like cheddar and Parmesan, or blue and feta.